 Tina: I do not understand your meaning madame.
 This boy sounds like a child.

 Brick: She thinks she's like thirty or somethin'.
 Don't worry about it.

 Tina: I am a lady, I have lots of menopause.

-Brick: You have no idea what that means, do you?
+Brick: You got no idea what that means, do you?

 - Made funnier by the fact that this is explicitly not how Athena reacts when Janey complimented her appearance (which is mentioned elsewhere as being adorkably flustered and awkward about it), so Athena is lying about being 'programmed' to not care, possibly to mess with Tina.

 - Or this could just be because Athena values her privacy and romantic life more so than other people, as evidenced by her amusingly terrible dodge to the question of if she ever hooked up with Janey Springs.

 - Another possible reason is that Athena, in fact, IS 'programmed'; but Janey is just so damn hot that Athena actually disobeyed it.
 In other words, Janey is hot enough to beat Atlas assassin training.

 - Just the introduction for Tiny Tina's quest, ''The bestest story ever told':

 : Hi Athena!
 Yo soy Tiny Tina.
 And this is my big brudder Brick— Brick